The-Wishlist-Co/docs/ordersSvcApi.md

 - `id` - string
 - `name` - string

-`attributeGroups` - array -additional required properties hat are not present by default are enabled here.
-Refer swagger documentation for detailed more information on internal structure.
+`attributeGroups` - array -additional required properties that are not present by default are enabled here.
+Refer swagger documentation for more detailed  information on internal structure.

 `billingAddress` - [address](Common_Fields/address.md)